Wankowicz-Lab/sam2/data/splits/atlas/README.md

 # Notes
-Here are the splits that we used for training/evaluating aSAM models.
+Here are the splits that we used for training/evaluating aSAMc models on ATLAS data.
 We used the same splits of [AlphaFlow](https://github.com/bjing2016/alphaflow).
 ## Autoencoder training
 * First stage
   * training: `training.max_len_320.txt`